Conditional dominance in games with unawareness: Strong Rationalizability and Iterated Conditional Strict Dominance

-The definition of extensive-form rationalizability is stated next.
-It is the notion of extensive-form rationalizability of Pearce (1984) and Battigalli (1997) extended to dynamic games with unawareness by Heifetz, Meier, and Schipper (2013).
+The definition of strong rationalizability is stated next.
+It is the notion of strong rationalizability of Pearce (1984) and Battigalli (1997) extended to dynamic games with unawareness by Heifetz, Meier, and Schipper (2013).
+The literature also refers to it as ``extensive-form rationalizability''.